WeatherMagic/thor/doc/API.md

 - precipitation
 - water-level

-Each request needs to provide parameters either in URL or as a json data object:
+Each request needs to provide parameters either in URL or as a json (OBS: Set the HTTP header "Content-type" to "application/json") data object:

 - zoom-level
+- fromLongitude
+- toLongitude
-- longitude
+- fromLatitude
-- latitude
+- toLatitude
 - year
 - month (optional)